-I always like to photograph newborns within 10 days of age.
+I always like to photograph newborns within 10 days of birth.
 After that period, it is very difficult to photograph a child and get really cute photos.
 They are not in that snugly stage anymore where you can bend them around easily, but they can’t hold themselves up yet, so it’s hard to get really cute poses.

 Whatever age of children you are photographing, you need to make sure you are keeping it happy, fun, original, and are being patient.
 I won’t stop the shoot until I feel like I have gotten that beautiful, candid smile that I am looking for.

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: